 Try a teeth whitening kit

 It might not seem like an obvious remedy for bad breath, but don’t bypass your trusty old at-home teeth whitening kit!
-Our Premium Wireless Teeth Whitening Kit is powered by bacteria-destroying hydrogen peroxide and red and blue light LED technology for a smile that smells as fresh as it looks.
+Our Advanced Teeth Whitening Kit is powered by bacteria-destroying hydrogen peroxide and blue light LED technology for a smile that smells as fresh as it looks.